intel/intel-extension-for-tensorflow/latest/_sources/docs/guide/FAQ.md.txt

       Intel® Extension for TensorFlow* co-works with stock TensorFlow* (that includes upstreamed optimizations from Intel).

-      Currently, Intel® Extension for TensorFlow* has two releases: CPU & GPU.
+      Currently, Intel® Extension for TensorFlow* has two releases: CPU & XPU.

       - For Intel CPUs, Intel® Extension for TensorFlow* for CPU + stock TensorFlow\* provides the best performance of TensorFlow\* on Intel CPUs.
 Install command: `pip install --upgrade intel-extension-for-tensorflow[cpu]`.

-      - For Intel GPUs, Intel® Extension for TensorFlow* for GPU + stock TensorFlow\* provides the best performance of TensorFlow* on Intel GPUs.
-Install command: `pip install --upgrade intel-extension-for-tensorflow[gpu]`.
+      - For Intel GPUs, Intel® Extension for TensorFlow* for XPU + stock TensorFlow\* provides the best performance of TensorFlow* on Intel GPUs.
+Install command: `pip install --upgrade intel-extension-for-tensorflow[xpu]`.

 ## Troubleshooting